mykolatyniv/NJIT-1st-MiniProject/README.md

 5. Put a "Changelog" on your readme files that you list all of the changes to the document and who did them.

-6. Put a section of sources with links to tutorials and feel free to link to other documents in your work.
+6. Put a section of sources with links to tutorials and feel free to link to other documents in your wor .